 There is no difference between an 160v3, an M10 or an E1000, it is only the E2000 and E3000 that has got the bigger nvram.

-Yes, I know, the E1000 has a fancier case colour and the stock firmware may have some extra features (Easy WPS connect?) that the others don't have, but that is basically what differs between them. _________________ A: No.
+Yes, I know, the E1000 has a fancier case colour and the stock firmware may have some extra features (Easy WPS connect?) that the others don't have, but that is basically what differs between them. _________________ I'm on a whiskey diet, lost 3 days already

 Ok I really want to try this.
 If I brick my M10 will I be able to use tftp (or other method) to return to stock?
 Also I already updated the fw on it to the latest provided by Cisco.
 It's at version 2.0.01.
 Is that going to hinder me in anyway?